 Marinate a whole roasting chicken in sweet tea brine to give it a crispy, golden brown skin and make it extra flavorful and tender.
 Baste it with sweet tea and bourbon to keep everyone coming back for more.
-Be sure to allow time for brining.
+Be sure to allow 8-12 hours for brining.

 - 2 family-size bags Luzianne® Iced Tea, unsweetened